-Mark Cavendish posts 31st stage win on Tour return
+Cav is back!
+Cavendish posts 31st Tour stage win

 The 36-year-old Cavendish is second on the all-time list for the most stage wins behind Belgian great Eddy Merckx on 34.
 Cavendish’s previous stage win dated back to 2016.

 Cavendish has struggled in recent years, even taking a break from cycling after being diagnosed with the Epstein-Barr virus for the second time in 2018.
-He has enjoyed a resurgence this season, with five stage wins after returning to Deceuninck-Quick Step for the 2021 season.
+He has enjoyed a resurgence with five stage wins after returning to Deceuninck-Quick Step for the 2021 season.

 Bennett was forced to withdraw because of a right knee injury.

-Mathieu van der Poel kept the race leader’s yellow jersey ahead of Wednesday’s first time trial.
+Mathieu van der Poel kept the race leader’s yellow jersey with an eight-second lead over Julian Alaphilippe ahead of Wednesday’s first time trial.

+Riders staged a protest at the start of the 150.4-kilometer (93.4-mile) flat stage to complain about perceived dangerous racing conditions after a flurry of crashes in the previous days reignited the issue of road safety.

+Having left the town of Redon in the western Brittany region to start Stage 4, the peloton rode at a moderate pace and all riders got off their bikes after about one kilometer.
+They waited silently for about a minute before hitting the road again.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports